 “Business day” means any day other than a Saturday, a Sunday or a statutory holiday in California.

-“Canadian Assigned Capacity” means number of MMBtus per day of capacity of ANG Service and NOVA Service needed to result in delivery of 57,500 MMBtu per day of gas at Malin, Oregon off of the PGT Pipeline.
+“Canadian Assigned Capacity” means the number of MMBtus per day of capacity of ANG Service and NOVA Service needed to result in delivery of 57,500 MMBtu per day of gas at Malin, Oregon off of the PGT Pipeline.

 “Canadian Transfer Documents” means the documentation required by ANG and NOVA in respect of the transfer of the Canadian Assigned Capacity from ECC to Calpine, in each case, effective on the Commencement Date.